Accelize/drm/doc/drm_library_build.rst

 * ``-DCMAKE_BUILD_TYPE=Debug``: Compile in Debug mode.
 * ``-DAWS=ON``: Run full test suite when executed on AWS f1 instance.

-.. note:: Build the development package require both ``-DPYTHON3=ON`` and
+.. note:: Building the development package requires both ``-DPYTHON3=ON`` and
           ``-DDOC=ON`` options.

 .. code-block:: bash
-   :caption: Build Python Library and Sphinx-like documentation
+   :caption: Building Python Library and Sphinx-like documentation

    cmake -DPYTHON3=ON -DDOC=ON ..